lrascao/rebar3_appup_plugin/doc/UPGRADE_DOWNGRADE.md

 ## Deploying the upgrade

 Deploying the new version is also straightforward, it involves (in the live machine):
-   * Creating a new folder beneath ´releases´ for the version you're upgrading to
-   * Copying the new tarball to that folder without the version in it's filename (ie. relapp-1.0.12.tar.gz becomes relapp.tar.gz)
+   * Copying the new tarball to the releases folder (ie. releases/relapp-1.0.12.tar.gz)
    * Issue the upgrade/downgrade command

 In the case of the example release upgrading from 1.0.11 to 1.0.12:

     $ cd <live_release_dir>
-    $ mkdir releases/1.0.12
-    $ cp relapp-1.0.12.tar.gz releases/1.0.12/relapp.tar.gz
+    $ cp relapp-1.0.12.tar.gz releases
     $ bin/relapp upgrade 1.0.12

 ## Soft vs Brutal purge